eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Name:** Fundle
 - **Brief Description:**

-- Fundle is a platform where businesses can build tokenized communities to increase customer engagement!
-The platform allows businesses to build strong long term relationships, offer new customer experiences and gain more out of a community.
+Fundle is a platform where businesses can build tokenized communities to increase customer engagement!
+We allow businesses to build strong long-term relationships, offer new customer experiences and gain more out of a community.

-- Each business has its own community token to raise funds and build a personal brand.
-In fact its own digital economy.
-Holders of that token (members) can unlock specific rewards, experiences or involvement.
-Each business decides how members are involved and rewarded.
+Each business has its own token to build a community and digital economy.
+Holders of that token (members) can unlock specific rewards, experiences, or involvement.
+Every community is unique since it has different types of rewards or involvements.

+**Story behind**
+Current community building and crowdfunding platforms lack real community involvement.
+Members cannot really be "part of" and there is little interaction.
+Furthermore, members cannot always have fair benefits (social and/or economical).

+From business perspective, much more can be gained from a community (skills, opinions, etc.).
+An involved and active community will result in happy, returning customers that increase brand awareness and trust.
+This will positively affect the profit and success of the business.

+The way of community building and fundraising needs to be redeveloped to let it reach its maximum potential.
+We believe that building long-term relationships is essential for this.
+With community tokens businesses can offer new types of customer experiences, involvement, and interaction.

+Together with Fundle building and managing communities becomes easier!

+**Tokenized Communities and Economies**

+Each business can create its own token to build a community and digital economy.
+Community tokens are a form of tokens linked to a specific business or community.
+Holders of that token are part of the community and can unlock specific rewards, experiences, or involvement.

+Community tokens allow businesses to engage with their community more closely than ever before.
+The community is rewarded for the value they help creating the business.
+Members will have social & economic incentives to help the business succeed and the community will grow not only by its members but also in economic value.
+The tokens stimulate active participation and promotion of the business.

+Fundle unlocks new forms of product creation and working.
+Namely together with people that truly support and believe in the business.
+Members can even have an active role in the business.

 - **Relationship to EOSIO:** We are planning to run the token bonding curve mechanism and AMM on the EOSIO blockchain!
-- **Reason for Interest:** We truly believe in the added value of EOSIO, so we would like to utilize the benefits of a high throughput and low transaction costs for our users.
-With the entrance of the ENF we see that there are many good developments going on and therefore we have trust in EOSIO for the future!
+- **Reason for Interest:** Blockchain allows us to revolutionize and strengthen the position of the community.
+We truly believe in the added value of Antelope, so we would like to utilize the benefits of high throughput and low transaction costs for our users.
+With the entrance of the ENF, we see that many good developments are going on, and therefore we have trust in Antelope for the future!

 ### Project Details